Canadian country music

-Radio and television stations in Canada which play country music, however, are sometimes more flexible in how they define the genre than their counterparts in the United States.
-Canadian country stations have commonly played artists more commonly associated with folk music, such as Bruce Cockburn, Leahy, Spirit of the West and The Rankin Family.
+Country music radio and television stations in Canada have sometimes defined the genre more flexibly than their counterparts in the United States.
+Artists more commonly associated with folk or contemporary folk music who have achieved country airplay include Bruce Cockburn, Leahy, Spirit of the West and the Rankin Family.
+The latter three also represent crossover from the Canadian Celtic music scene.

-There is also a small francophone scene in the genre, typically sung in the joual dialect.
+There is a small Francophone scene in country music, typically sung in the joual dialect.
 Francophone artists include Renée Martel, Gildor Roy, Patrick Norman, Willie Lamothe, Steph Carse and Georges Hamel.
+The streaming music service Spotify reported that between 2019 and 2025, streaming of Francophone Canadian country music had increased 286% in Canada and 280% worldwide.
+The inaugural Canadian Country Music Award for Francophone artist of the year was awarded in 2025.
+The winner Salebarbes and nominees Francis Degrandpré, Fred Dionne, Sara Dufour, and Vince Lemire had seen average increases in their worldwide streams exceeding 80% in one year.

+Indigenous country artists in Canada include Susan Aglukark, Don Amero, Billy ThunderKloud & the Chieftones, Edward Gamblin, Tom Jackson, Charlie Panigoniak, William Prince, and Crystal Shawanda.

-For local musicians in Alberta, the Calgary Stampede provides the majority of their annual income.
+The Calgary Stampede provides a majority of the annual income to some local musicians in Alberta.
 The Coca-Cola stage provides a mix of Canadian and cross-Alberta performers while the Nashville North tent provides a stage for numerous commercial country acts.
 The Western Oasis schedules traditional folk and country acts for their Window on the West series, but most Calgary country, folk and roots musicians will be found performing throughout the city during the Stampede, often playing upwards of four gigs per day.